As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - CЛОВА.ИНФО - Russian language encyclopedia

-- Studies in Slavic Cultures - an interesting periodical put out by the University of Pittsburgh.
+- (Archived site.)
+Studies in Slavic Cultures - an interesting periodical put out by the University of Pittsburgh.
 Articles in .pdf format

 - Толковый словарь живого великорусского языка - Vladimir Ivanovich Dal's dictionary - apparently good for non-current Russian words.